ASWATFZLLC/ziwo-core-front/README.md

         selfTag: document.getElementById('self-video'), // `selfTag` is not required if you don't use video
         peerTag: document.getElementById('peer-video'), // `peerTag` is mandatory.
 It is used to bind the incoming stream (audio or video)
     },
-    debug: true, // Will provide additional logs as well as display incoming/outgoing Verto messages });
+    debug: true, // Will provide additional logs as well as displaying incoming/outgoing Verto messages });

 ```